Give your kitchen a minimalist makeover

-The Scandinavian look is all about white walls and floors creating a clean and bright effect.
+The Scandinavian look is all about white surfaces, creating a clean and bright effect.
 This is then injected with pattern and texture - great ways to add interest to a white space without using too much colour.
 Create texture with paintable wallpaper.
-With its raised patterns, this wallpaper can be painted your chosen shade of white and yet still adds character and subtle style to add depth to your look.
+With its raised patterns, you can paint it your chosen shade of white.
+It still adds character and depth to your look.

-Scandi style isn't completely against colour - it just prefers to use dramatic flourishes in a handful of coordinated shades rather than a rainbow of colours everywhere.
+Scandi style isn't completely against colour - it just prefers to use dramatic flourishes in a handful of shades rather than a rainbow of colours.
 If you're feeling arty, get handy with a paint brush and create some geometric shapes on the walls.
-Or if your walls are off limits, add a colourful splashback for a bright pop of colour that will draw the eye.
+Or, if your walls are off limits, add a colourful splashback for a bright pop that will draw the eye.

 Moving from the wall to the floor, it’s common for the Scandinavian kitchen to have either a pale wooden floor or monochrome tiles.
 Both of these looks can be created with our vinyl flooring available in sheet form, self-adhesive tiles and planks.
 Vinyl is comfortable underfoot, cost effective and easy to install and remove when you redecorate.

 Statement lighting is a popular look with the Scandi kitchen.
 Use pendant lighting to bring colour into the white space.
 Alternatively, add light and colour with counter and cabinet lighting.
-Our Tasuke (pictured) integrated lights replaces the base of the Caraway wall cabinet providing light both inside and below the cabinet.
-We love Philips Hue smart lighting - available as light bulbs, strip lighting or portable lamps - that not only change colour but can also be controlled remotely through an app on your smartphone or tablet.
+Our Tasuke (pictured) lights replaces the base of the Caraway wall cabinet, providing light both inside and below the cabinet.
+We love Philips Hue smart lighting - available as light bulbs, strip lighting or portable lamps.
+Not only can they change colour, but you can control them through an app on your smartphone or tablet.
 The strip lighting can be cut to fit any size and attaches to any surface with the tape supplied.
 Place under your cabinets or shelves and enjoy the colour sequences lighting up your white walls.